January 17, 2024

-The 30th Annual MLK March on West
+The 33nd Annual MLK March on West

 In addition, we offer student breakout sessions with ASU faculty and staff, where they focus on the civil rights landscape of unique cities across the country as they were back in 1963.
 Eight representative cities and their part in the civil rights movement are presented by ASU faculty members who produced the in-depth content: